data-max-hq/dbt-streamlit-covid-analytics/README.md

 ```bash
  dbt compile --select analysis --profiles-dir ./profiles
 ```
-Fact:

 You can actually just compile models too by replacing 'run' with 'compile' and see the generated sql under the <b>targets</b> folder.

-Another fact: Bears eat beets.

-## Macros aren't really that big
+## Macros
-Just a fancy word for function.
+Another word for function.
 In this project they are mainly called within models but they can also be executed separately.
 ```bash
 # dbt run-operation {macro} --args {args}